sermons/salvation/slides/slides.md

 that by the name of Jesus Christ of Nazareth, <br>
 whom you crucified, <br>
-whom God raised from the dead — <br>
+whom God raised from the dead —

 by him this man is standing before you well.

 [Acts 4:10-11 (ESV) (p.3/4)](# "ref")